uk000/goto/README.md

 Any `goto` instance can act as a registry of other `goto` instances, and other worker `goto` instances can be configured to register themselves with the registry.
 You can pick any instance as registry and pass its URL to other instances as a command line argument, which tells other instances to register themselves with the given registry at startup.

 A `goto` instance can be passed command line arguments '`--registry <url>`' to point it to the `goto` instance acting as a registry.
 When a `goto` instance receives this command line argument, it invokes the registration API on the registry instance passing its `label` and `IP:Port` to the registry server.
 The `label` a `goto` instance uses can also be passed to it as a command line argument '`--label <label>`'.
-Multiple worker `goto` instances can register using the same label but different IP addresses, which would be the case for pods of the same deployment in kubernetes.
+Multiple worker `goto` instances can register using the same label but different IP addresses, which would be the case for pods of the same deployment in K8s.
 The worker instances that register with a registry instance at startup, also deregister themselves with the registry upon shutdown.

 By registering a worker instance to a registry instance, we get a few benefits:
 1. You can pre-register a list of invocation targets and jobs at the registry instance that should be handed out to the worker instances.
 These targets/jobs are registered by labels, and the worker instances receive the matching targets+jobs for the labels they register with.